Unit 6 - Practice Quiz

 A. The maximum rate of data transfer across a network

-C. The number of computers on a network
+C. The physical width of a network cable

 19 What does 'cloud computing' primarily involve?